evatiffany/HASS-assignment1/README.md

 # HASS-assignment1
-Repository for 02.526 Intro to Data Viz course
+Repository for 02.526 Intro to Data Viz course: Assignment 1a